-Do you want to reset the Ubuntu Dock to its default settings, with the same app shortcuts placed on it as if you had just installed Ubuntu?
+Want to know how to reset the Ubuntu Dock back to its default settings, complete with the same app shortcuts it would have if you’d just installed the distro?

-There are numerous ways to customise the Ubuntu Dock, including adding, removing, and reordering app shortcuts; changing the size of icons; moving the Ubuntu Dock to a different position on the screen; hiding mounted drives
+There are plenty of ways to customise the Ubuntu Dock, from adding, removing and reordering app shortcuts, to changing the size of the dock and its icons or its position on the screen, and choosing to show or hide mounted drives, the trash can, and more.

-And, if you’ve ever read one of my guides on things to do after installing Ubuntu, you may have run a command enable minimise on click — maybe even tussled with another “hidden” features not natively exposed within the Ubuntu UI.
+If you read my guides on things to do after installing Ubuntu, I always list the command needed to enable minimise on click.
+That is just one of several ‘hidden’ features not natively surfaced within the standard Ubuntu interface.

-Perhaps the dock isn’t behaving the way it used to, looks weird, or is otherwise past a point of no return — whatever the reason, if you want reset the Ubuntu Dock, here’s how.
+All those customisations can end up causing mayhem, so if your dock isn’t behaving the way it used to, looks weird, you may want to reset the Ubuntu Dock – here’s how.

 To revert to “out of the box” settings on all supported versions of Ubuntu, do as follows.